vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ## Creating a DatagramSocket

-To use Datagram you first need t create a DatagramSocket.
+To use UDP you first need t create a `DatagramSocket`.
 It not matter here if you only want to send data or send and receive.

     DatagramSocket socket = vertx.createDatagramSocket(InternetProtocolFamily.IPV4);

-The returned DatagramSocket will not be bound to a specific port.
+The returned `DatagramSocket` will not be bound to a specific port.

 This is not a problem if you only want to send data (like a client), but more on this in the next section.

 ## Sending Datagram packets

-Like mention before, Datagram (UDP) send data in packets to remote peers but is not connected to them in a persistent fashion.
+Like mention before, User Datagram Protocol (UDP) send data in packets to remote peers but is not connected to them in a persistent fashion.

 This means each packet can be send to a different remote peer.